 So if you are wondering where to stay near Lake Elmore, have a look at these suggestions:

 Mountain Spring Cottage – one of our favorite Inns in Vermont.
 A cute small B&B with only a few rooms creates a homie feel.
 Everything here is excellent – service, location, ambiance, rooms.
 This is a fantastic option for couples on a romantic getaway to Vermont and families who want to unplug.

 Governor’s House In Hyde Park – another cozy Inn for an exceptional experience.
 Have a 19th-century stay in one of the rooms with a unique character and style.
 The owner, Suzanne, is a perfect host and cook who knows how to create unforgettable memories for each guest.

 6. Lake Bomoseen

 Lake Bomoseen is a beautiful lake to go kayaking not far from Burlington if you feel like you got enough on Lake Champlain.

 This Vermont lake is special for many reasons.
 First of all, it is large enough to accommodate all kinds of water sports, including swimming, kayaking, boating, sailing, tubing, water skiing, and more.

 Second, it has numerous beaches as well as spots for fishing and picnicking, although beaches for non-residents are for a small fee.
 And third, there is a road around the lake where you can bike, drive or walk and enjoy the views along the route.

 Lake Bomossen is very close to Lake St. Catherine, so it is easy enough to visit both lakes during one trip.

-Alright, now I’d love to hear from you guys.
-Have you been to any of these Vermont lakes?
-Have you been to any other lakes that didn’t make a list?
+So, have you been to any of these Vermont lakes?
+What about others that didn’t make a list?
 Drop a comment and let me know!
-Also, don’t forget to pin this post!